Frantic search for survivors after mudslides kill 17 in California

 Story highlights

-- At least 17 other people are unaccounted for
+- At least 17 people killed in Santa Barbara County

-- Official: "Right now, our assets are focused on determining if anyone is still alive"
+- Official: "Our assets are focused on determining if anyone is still alive"

-(CNN)Rescue workers searched for survivors after tons of mud, trees and boulders swept away homes in Southern California this week, killing 17 people.
+(CNN)Rescuers searched piles of debris for survivors after tons of mud, trees and boulders swept away homes in Southern California this week, killing 17 people.

-Heavy rains sent debris tumbling down hillsides Tuesday, demolishing homes in the affluent seaside community of Montecito weeks after the largest fire in the state charred vegetation in the area.
+Heavy rains sent rivers of mud tumbling down hillsides Tuesday, demolishing homes in the affluent seaside community of Montecito weeks after a massive fire charred the area last month.

-In addition to the fatalities, at least 17 people are unaccounted for, authorities said.
+In addition to the deaths, at least 17 people are unaccounted for, authorities said Wednesday.
 As residents await word on their loved ones, Santa Barbara County Sheriff Bill Brown said the priority is on finding survivors.

 "Right now, our assets are focused on determining if anyone is still alive in any of those structures that have been damaged," Brown told CNN affiliate KCAL.

+Crews have completed a primary search of 75% of the debris field, and more than 500 first responders and 10 dogs are looking for victims in Santa Barbara County.

-Rescue workers are using helicopters and dogs in a search hampered by blocked roads, downed trees and power lines.
+Rescue workers are using helicopters in a search hampered by blocked roads, and downed trees and power lines.

 Latest developments